10-3-pursuit/project-solo-full-stack-portfolio/README.md

 ## User Stories, Acceptance Criteria and Code Quality Rubric

-You must implement all of the user stories and acceptance criteria below.
-After those are completed, look at and implement as many of the stretch features as you want to.
+You must implement a minimum of 6 out of 10 of the user stories AND you must implement at least one bonus (for a total of 7/10) that follows the acceptance criteria below.
+If you have completed all 10 features, continue to strive to make your app even better.
+This app can server as a first portfolio project if you polish it enough.

 ### User Stories